 - Variable such as a rate table with accelerators or possible de-accelerators (3% on first 10 units, 5 % on 11-20, 10% for 21+)

 - Multi-dimension look-up table (example - achievement to goal & profit margin)

 - Relative commission rate sometimes referred to as an individual commission rate.
 Example ((targeted commission amount / quota or goal) / 100)).
 Target commission amount of $35,000 / $1,500,000 = 2% commission rate.

 To maximize the return on your sales compensation spend, start by defining your sales commission strategy.
 The strategy should be based on the higher level corporate and sales strategies.
-It has key inputs, stakeholders, and outputs, which include the people, process, and tools needed to successfully execute.
+It should include key inputs, stakeholders, and outputs—which include the people, process, and tools needed to successfully execute.